Acronychal/ad-lab/README.md

 The scripts in this repo will facilitate an ADDS lab with users who decided to make poor password choices and may have unchecked access throughout the domain.

+A Lab-Key.csv file is generated and placed in c:\Windows\Tasks global access folder.

 ---
 ## Lab Compontents & Requirements